 About a year into the Trump presidency, the level of anger and hatred in the United States was starting to get to me.

 I wanted to promote the idea of people talking respectfully to each other about issues instead of jumping straight to hatred and yelling.
-So I bought the domain letreasonwin.org and set up a little website there.
+My wonderful partner surprised me one day with the gift of the letreasonwin.org domain, and so I set up a little website there.

 I had a lot of fun setting it up and designing a bumper sticker and other merch over a weekend, and I had stickers and buttons made that I gave away to everyone I met.
 (The LetReasonWin merch Zazzle page is still live.)

 A few years later, even though the divisiveness here is even worse, I’ve decided to take the site down.
+I still have the domain, but no longer have the website.
 I have so many domains, and it’s foolish to spend the money on this.

 Rather than just deleting all the content, I’m moving it here to a blog post.
 So here it is: what remains of my glorious [and, admittedly, incredibly naive] “Let Reason Win” campaign.